akileez/json-colorz/README.md

 ![jclrz](http://i.imgur.com/0A3rHRc.png)

 The following is a duplication of [jsome's readme](https://github.com/Javascipt/Jsome/blob/master/README.md).
-References changed where appropriate.
+References changed and additions made where appropriate.

 ## API

-The `jclrz` function returns the object passed as argument so that when debugging, you can print the value of an object without having to change a lot on your code
+The `jclrz` function returns the object passed as an argument.
+When debugging, you can print the value of an object without having to change a lot on your code

 ```javascript